Iraneus/betamedneed/index.md

 # Saving time and getting the medicines you need

-On Medneed, providers see newly approved and available medicines, find and order medicines, and follow medication evaluations and clinical reports for improved care delivery.
+On Medneed, providers see newly approved and available medicines, find and order medicines, and get medication evaluations and clinical reports to improve care delivery.